pulumi/docs/content/docs/intro/console/collaboration/organization-roles.md

 > Organizations billed per stack have slightly different rules regarding membership.

-To become a member of a Pulumi organization, you must be invited by an existing Pulumi organization administrator, or you must submit a request to the organization administrator for approval.
+To become a member of a Pulumi organization, you must be invited by an existing Pulumi organization administrator or you must submit a request to the organization administrator for approval.
 In addition, depending on the [organization type]({{< relref "/docs/intro/console/accounts-and-organizations#organization-types" >}}), you must also be a member of the third-party organization or group backing the Pulumi organization.

 For example, to become a member of a Pulumi organization backed by a GitLab Group,